Log management in FastNetMon

 sudo fcli commit

-Example log message format is following:
+Example log message format is the following:

 v:1 mode:blackhole action:status proto:ipv4 target: 1.2.3.4 pps_in_rate: 1 pps_out_rate: 2 bytes_in_rate: 3 bytes_out_rate: 4

-journald logging instead of file logging
+Journald logging instead of file logging

 sudo systemctl edit fastnetmon

-Then provide following information:
+Then provide the following information:

 [Service]